mgutz/dat/README.md

 db.Exec("INSERT INTO t (a, b, c, d) VALUES ($1, $2, $3, $)", 1, 2, 3, 4)
 ```

-To be fair, these tests are not meaningful.
+To be fair, this benchmark is not meaningful.
 It doesn't take into account
 the time to perform the interpolation.
 It's only meant to show that
-interpolated queries skip the prepare statement logic in the underlying
+interpolated queries avoid the overhead of arguments and skip the prepare statement
-driver.
+logic in the underlying driver.

 #### Interpolating then Execing

-These benchmarks compare the time to build and execute interpolated SQL
+This benchmark compares the time to build and execute interpolated SQL
 statement resulting in zero args against executing the same SQL statement with
 args.